mikebowler/jirametrics/README.md

 ## Columns config ##

-'write_headers' indicates whether we want a header row in the output or not.
+**write_headers** indicates whether we want a header row in the output or not.
 The default is false.

 The date and string lines will output one of those data types into a column in the output file.
 The first parameter that they're passed is the name of the column and the second is a method that will be called on the Issue class.
 Each of those latter options are described below.